monamimani-builds/dev_containers/README.md

-# linux-cpp-devcontainer
+# Devcontainers
-Devcontainer that contains the necessities for C++ development on Linux.
+This repository contain the code to generate my devcontainers.